-The current distribution of the foothill yellow-legged frog generally follows the historical distribution of the species except with range contractions in the southern and, to a lesser extent, northern parts of the species' range as discussed above.
-Within areas currently occupied, foothill yellow-legged frog distribution is currently in a declining trend in several parts of the species' range with the species having disappeared from more than half of its historically-occupied locations (Lind 2005, pp. 38, 61, table 2.1).
-Some areas in Oregon, especially in the northern and northwestern portion of the species' range, have shown declines; however, recent survey efforts have identified additional populations of the species in some of these areas (National Genomics Center for Wildlife and Fish Conservation 2021, entire).
+The current distribution of the foothill vellow-legged frog generally follows its historical distribution (see the SSA report (Service 2023, pp. 15-19) and December 28, 2021, proposed rule (see 86 FR 73926-73927) for discussion of the historical distribution of the foothill vellow-legged frog) except with range contractions in the southern and, to a lesser extent, northern parts of the species' range.
+Within areas currently occupied, foothill yellow-legged frog distribution is currently in a declining trend in several parts of the species' range with the species having disappeared from more than half of its historically occupied locations (Lind 2005, pp. 38, 61, table 2.1).

 There has not been any rangewide occupancy or population abundance survey effort for the species, and some areas are more heavily surveyed than others.
 Because of this variation in the available data, we use presence in stream segments as an indicator of occupancy and spatial connectivity of populations.
-In our review of occupancy, distribution, and abundance, we used information from the California Natural Diversity Database (CNDDB 2020, foothill yellowlegged frog information) and other survey information obtained from Federal and other academic and private resource entities throughout the species' range.
-The factors we analyzed to determine the condition of a population are (1) spatial and temporal trends in occupancy and reports of population abundance where available, (2) connectivity and isolation among occupied areas, (3) modeled risk of population decline that incorporates demographic and environmental information, and (4) status of threats and their effects (see chapter 8 of the SSA report, Service 2021, pp. 122-166).
+In our review of occupancy, distribution, and abundance, we used information from the California Natural Diversity Database (CNDDB) (CDFW 2020, foothill vellow-legged frog information) and other survey information obtained from Federal and other academic and private resource entities throughout the species' range.
+The factors we analyzed to determine the condition of a population are (1) spatial and temporal trends in occupancy and reports of population abundance where available, (2) connectivity and isolation among occupied areas, (3) modeled risk of population decline that incorporates demographic and environmental information, and (4) status of threats and their effects (see chapter 8 of the SSA report, Service 2023, pp. 127-172).

-Foothill yellow-legged frog occupancy varies widely among the DPSs, with generally greater occupancy in the northern half of the range.
-The North Sierra DPS has the greatest proportion of presumed occupied stream segments (relative to the number of potential stream segments), followed by the North Coast (in California) and North Feather DPSs.
-Proportions of presumed occupied stream segments were much lower in the rest of the DPSs with the South Coast DPS having the lowest proportion of presumed occupied segments, followed by the South Sierra DPS (see table 10 in the SSA report, Service 2021, p.
-125).
+Foothill yellow-legged frog occupancy varies widely, with generally greater occupancy in the northern half of the range.
+Proportions of presumed occupied stream segments were lowest in the South Coast DPS, followed by the South Sierra DPS, Central Coast DPS, and North Feather DPS (see table 10 in the SSA report, Service 2023, p.
+130).

-Based on historical and current occurrence data (Element Occurrences) for California (CDFW 2020, entire), 67-70 percent of all known occurrence locations are presumed to be occupied by the foothill yellow-legged frog in the North Coast DPS (in California), North Feather DPS, and North Sierra DPS (Service 2021, Table 10, p.
-125).
-In contrast, less than 45 percent of known occurrence locations are presumed occupied in the South Sierra DPS, Central Coast DPS, and South Coast DPS (Service 2021, Table 10, p.
-125).
-Based on patterns of current occupancy by decade of most recent detections (Service 2021, figures 47-53, pp. 127-139), occupied area appears to be declining in parts of each of the DPSs but less so in the northern California and southern Oregon portions of the taxon's range (North Coast DPS).
-There are large regions in both the northern part of the range (northern Oregon) (North Coast DPS in Oregon) and in the southern half of the species' range (South Sierra DPS, Central Coast DPS, and South Coast DPS) that have not had any reported observations of foothill yellow-legged frogs for two or more decades.
+Based on current occurrence data (Element Occurrences) for California (CDFW 2020, entire) from the time period between 2000-2020, 70 percent of all known occurrence locations are presumed to be occupied by the foothill yellow-legged frog in the North Feather DPS (Service 2023, table 10, p.
+130).
+However, looking at a more recent timeframe (2010-2020) the occupancy of foothill yellow-legged frogs in the North Feather DPS's range has been reduced to 42 percent (Service 2023, table 10, figure 49, pp. 130, 137).
+In the South Sierra DPS the number of occupied locations is 43 percent, the Central Coast DPS is 42 percent, and the South Coast DPS is 8 percent (Service 2023, table 10, p.
+130).
+Based on patterns of current occupancy by decade of most recent detections (Service 2023, figures 47-53, pp. 133-145), occupied areas are declining in parts of each of the four DPSs.
+There are large regions in the South Sierra DPS, Central Coast DPS, and South Coast DPS that have not had any reported observations of foothill yellow-legged frogs for two or more decades.
 Foothill yellow-legged frogs are mostly extirpated in the South Coast DPS and currently occur only in two streams.
-Table 1 below identifies the percentage of occurrence records considered occupied (2000-2020) in California.
-Comparable Element Occurrence data are not available for the North Coast Oregon analysis unit.
-For our analysis of Oregon, we looked to other sources of information on occurrences (Service 2021, pp. 127-144).